m1griffin/arrayfunc/codegen/docmathtemplate.rst

 OpenBSD 6.5        64 bit    LLVM                        3.6
 MS Windows 10      64 bit    MS Visual Studio C 2015     3.8
 Raspbian (RPi 3)   32 bit    GCC                         3.7
+Ubuntu 19.10 ARM   64 bit    GCC                         3.7
 ================= ========  ========================== =========================

-The Raspbian (RPi 3) tests were conducted on a Raspberry Pi 3 ARMV7 CPU.
-All others were conducted using VMs running on x86 hardware.
+* The Raspbian (RPi 3) tests were conducted on a Raspberry Pi 3 ARM CPU running in 32 bit mode.
+* The Ubuntu ARM tests were conducted on a Raspberry Pi 3 ARM CPU running in 64 bit mode.
+* All others were conducted using VMs running on x86 hardware.